mesoform/concierge-app-playbook/README.md

 ./setup.sh  --initialise-git
 ```

 This will initialise and pull down the submodules, set some defaults for your project and perform an initial commit.
+NOTE - --initialise-git is only needed once, after you first clone the repository.

 ### Add custom files to the right directories
 #### Custom application scripts